ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 This is specificaly handy if you want to visualise the data coming from you app.
 More importantly, if you want to be notified whenever the RPI has not sent a heartbeat for 3 times, AWS Cloudwatch generates an alarm state for us and sents us an email about the RPI not being able to connect to the internet anymore.

+The logs from our spring app are also available in Cloudwatch, so we can check its status remote.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/ghelamco-rpi-backend-down-alert.PNG" width="auto" height="auto" target="_blank" class="image fit">